bootlin/simplest-yocto-setup/README.md

 # Initialize the build environment
 . openembedded-core/oe-init-build-env

+# The default MACHINE is dogbonedark.
+To build for another board set the
+# `MACHINE` variable in your shell, or in `site.conf` with one of these
+# commands:
+echo 'MACHINE ?= "stompduck"' >> conf/site.conf
+echo 'MACHINE ?= "freiheit93"' >> conf/site.conf

-# For i.MX93, you will have to accept the NXP licenses, after reading their
+# For the freiheit93 you additionally have to accept the NXP licenses,
-# text in meta-kiss/recipes-bsp/firmware-imx/files:
+# after reading their text in meta-kiss/recipes-bsp/firmware-imx/files:
 echo 'LICENSE_FLAGS_ACCEPTED += "NXP_EULA_v57 NXP_EULA_v58"' >> conf/site.conf

 # Run your first build